 Amber is fossilized tree resin that hardened over millions of years.
 It’s made up of carbon, hydrogen, oxygen, and whatever materials were in the tree resin when it fell to the ground.
 Because of this, its structure depends on where it’s from, the tree it came from, and the conditions under which it turned into a fossil.

 Citrine is made of silicon dioxide, which is silicon and oxygen.
-True citrine is created through a natural process: When smoky quartz or purple amethyst is exposed to high temperatures in the Earth’s crust and radiation from nearby sources, such as granite or uranium, it turns into citrine.
+Natural citrine is created in the Earth: When smoky quartz or purple amethyst is exposed to high temperatures in the Earth’s crust and radiation from nearby sources, such as granite or uranium, it turns into citrine.

 Amber is organic, citrine is inorganic